CallanF/CallanF/MajorProject/Proposal.md

 # Proposal

-I want to build a project that is good
+I want to make something unique, but also something that is realistically achievable.
+Because of my affinity for video games, I would prefer for this to be what I make.

+Because of this criteria, I plan on making a...

 ## Need to Have List
-- Good source of good
-- Heaping helping of fine
-- Large amount of alright
+-